sage-mt07/rc01/examples/daily-comparison/README.md

    ```bash
    docker compose up -d
    ```
 2. Run the rate sender which also performs aggregation.
-It instantiates `MyKsqlContext` directly:
+It uses `KsqlContextBuilder` to create `MyKsqlContext`:
    ```bash
    dotnet run --project RateSender
    ```